nipunn1313/mypy-protobuf/README.md

 BAR = MyEnum.V(1)
 ```

-You can type your calling code as follows.
+Calling code may be typed as follows.
 Note that the type of `x` must be quoted
 until [upstream protobuf](https://github.com/protocolbuffers/protobuf/pull/8182) supports `V`
 ```
 def f(x: 'MyEnum.V'):